Seldaek/gush/README.md

 <img src="https://f.cloud.github.com/assets/328359/1930603/3bd6fec6-7eb0-11e3-9945-f41820336d8c.png" alt="Gush logo"  width="200px"/>

-Logo courtesy from [@maxakawizard](https://twitter.com/MAXakaWIZARD) and [@kotosharic](https://twitter.com/kotosharic)

-*Logo explanation is best depicted from this passage from Psalm 78*:

-True, he struck the rock, and water gushed out, streams flowed abundantly, but can he also give us bread?
-Can he supply meat for his people?”
-When the Lord heard them, he was furious; his fire broke out against Jacob, and his wrath rose against Israel, for they did not believe in God or trust in his deliverance.

-There first thread of blood and the following are water gushing out of a rock, connecting the Old Testament prophecy fulfillment in the New Testament at the cross when Jesus was opened on his side and gushed out water and blood.

 ### What is this?

 Gush is an app console whose intention is to automate common maintainer and contributor tasks.